HakobyanAni/Microsoft-Bot-Framework/README.md

 Use the data collected in Azure portal to identify opportunities to improve the capabilities and performance of your bot.
 You can get service-level and instrumentation data like traffic, latency, and integrations.
 Analytics also provides conversation-level reporting on user, message, and channel data.

 <h3>Bot working process</h3>
+A bot is an app that users interact with in a conversational way, using text, graphics (such as cards or images), or speech.
+Every interaction between the user and the bot generates an activity.
+The Bot Framework Service, which is a component of the Azure Bot Service, sends information between the user's bot-connected app (such as Facebook, Skype, Slack, etc. which we call the channel) and the bot.
+Each channel may include additional information in the activities they send.
+Before creating bots, it is important to understand how a bot uses activity objects to communicate with its users.